TCC2021SeniorProject/ModelTranslator/README.md

   - [x] Main.py only runs a root module of the packages.
 </br>

-- [ ] Accept parameters on sender and on receiver
+- [x] Accept parameters on sender and on receiver
-- [ ] Implement access of global variables from local field
+- [-] Implement access of global variables from local field

 </p></details></ul>
 </br>